VictorChenLi/agentic-code-rules/prompts.md

 ### Playwriht Test and Report
 ```
-Please use playwright to test function_to_test by checking the log and UI
+Please use playwright to test the system by checking the log and UI for feature_to_test
-Make sure the system goal_of_feature
+Make sure the system able to goal_of_feature
 At end show me a summary report here to see if there are any issue or bugs need be fixed
 ```